-On the other hand, if you’re creating a new name from scratch, securing your handles as soon as possible is a good idea to ensure they are ready when you are.
+If you’re creating a new name from scratch, you should secure your social media handles as soon as you can so that they are ready when you are.

-Try to grab a handle that is the same on every platform as well.
-If you can use the same handle across the board, it helps your audience to be sure it’s you sharing status updates.
-If for some reason you can’t get the same handle on each platform, at least make sure that in your name or bio you state your show name.
+Try to grab a handle that is the same on every platform.
+If you can’t get the same handle on each platform, make sure that you include your show name in your name or bio.

-A word of caution: Once you secure your chosen handles, you’ll want to use them to avoid losing them.
-Twitter, Facebook, and Instagram have all been known to delete stagnant accounts.
-Therefore, even if it’s just a quick status update sharing a new episode, it’s a good idea to log into each account and say something on your profiles once a week or at the very least every other week to ensure you can keep the handles.
+A word of caution: Once you secure your handles, you’ll want to keep them fairly active to avoid losing them as Twitter, Facebook, and Instagram have all been known to delete stagnant accounts.

 How to Choose a Format for Your Podcast